reshuttle/reshuttle/src/pages/posts/graphql-authentication.md

 // ...
 ```

-> In this case, the user data doesn't store in any database and we don't use password to login yet.
+> In this case, the user data doesn't stored to any database and we don't use password to login yet.
 To build the production API, you need to consider using [bcrypt](https://www.npmjs.com/package/bcrypt) for passsword hashing.

 Now we have the mock users data, and there are `secret` field in our query which just return a string.
 But, we want to **secure** this field so only the authenticated users can query this field.
 Then, we have the login query which return a token.
 The token contains the `id` of the user which we will use it later.
 So let's jump to the next section.